Skip to main content

 Introduction

 In the last section, we explored how ethanol can be made from corn starch, an α(1,4) polymer of glucose with α(1,6) branches.
-Its production comes at a cost, however.
-Recent life cycle studies have shown that compared to fossil fuels, corn ethanol releases as much but probably more CO2 than from fossil fuels.
+Its production, however, comes at a cost.
+Recent life-cycle studies have shown that, compared to fossil fuels, corn ethanol releases as much, if not more, CO2.
 In addition, is it ethically justifiable to remove so much land from food production to produce bioethanol that, at present, is worse than fossil fuels from a climatic perspective?

-To address these issues, much work has been done to produce ethanol from cellulose, a β(1,4) polymer of glucose and the most abundant biomolecule in the world.
-Cellulose from trees, switch grasses, and "waste biomass" are prime sources of cellulose for bioethanol production.
+To address these issues, significant work has been done to produce ethanol from cellulose, a β(1,4) polymer of glucose, the most abundant biomolecule on Earth.
+Cellulose from trees, switchgrass, and "waste biomass" are prime sources for bioethanol production.
 Waste biomass includes stover (field crop stalks and leaves), straw, wood chips, and sawdust.
 About 113 gallons of ethanol can be made from one ton of corn stover, close to the 124 gallons produced from corn.

 Nature routinely breaks down cellulose using cellulases, enzymes found in bacteria, fungi, protozoans, plants, and some animals.
 Ruminants and even termites obtain cellulases from microbes living within their guts.
 The fungal-mediated decay of dead trees requires microbial cellulase,s but think how slow that process is.
 This stems partly from the very strong β(1,4) glycosidic link connecting glucose monomers in the polymer, which, in the absence of a catalyst and at neutral pH, has an estimated half-life of 5 million years.
 Fossilized plants have been found to have intact cellulose and chitin, a β(1,4) polymer of N-acetylglucosamine.
 The β(1,4) glycosidic link in cellulose is orders of magnitude more stable than the phosphodiester bond of nucleic acids and the amide link of proteins.
 They are, however, readily cleaved by glycosidases such as cellulases, which can increase the kcat/KM over the uncatalyzed rate by up to 1017 fold, even in the absence of active site metal ions to facilitate hydrolysis (reference).

-Another reason for the slow decay of dead trees is the complex structure of the cell wall and, in particular, the presence of a polymer called lignin.
-Lignin stabilizes the cell wall and adds considerable barriers to the access of cellulose to added glycosidases.
+Another reason for the slow decay of dead trees is the complex structure of the cell wall, particularly the presence of another tree polymer, lignin.
+Lignin stabilizes the cell wall and creates substantial barriers to cellulose's access to additional glycosidases.

-A final reason for cellulose's extreme stability is the "quaternary" structure of the β(1,4)-linked cellulose strands, which consists of densely packed and intertwined strands of cellulose, which limits solvent (in this case water) accessibility necessary for hydrolysis.
+A final reason for cellulose's extreme stability is the "quaternary" structure of the β(1,4)-linked cellulose strands, which consist of densely packed, intertwined strands that limit solvent (in this case, water) accessibility necessary for hydrolysis.
 In addition, some exposed surface planes of the packed cellulose strands are hydrophobic.
-This might seem startling, given the polar nature of the glucose subunits of the polymer.
-Let's review it here now since our goal is to present climate change from a biochemical perspective!
+This might seem startling, given the polymer's polar nature.
+Let's review it now since our goal is to present climate change from a biochemical perspective!
 Some of this material has been presented in previous chapters, but we will reuse it here so this chapter section can stand alone.

 A review: The Plant Cell Wall

 (See Chapter 7.3 for more details.)
-There are about 35 different types of plant cells, and each may have a different cell wall depending on the local needs of a given cell.
-Cells synthesize thin cell wall that extends and stay thin as the cell grows.
+There are about 35 types of plant cells, and each may have a different cell wall depending on the local needs of that cell.
+Cells synthesize a thin cell wall that extends and stays thin as the cell grows.
 Figure \(\PageIndex{1}\) shows the primary cell wall of plants.
 The primary cell wall contains cellulose microfibrils (no surprise) and two other polymers, pectin and hemicellulose.
 The middle lamella, which consists of pectins, is somewhat analogous to the extracellular matrix.

-After cell growth, the cell often synthesizes a secondary cell wall thicker than the first for extra rigidity.
+After cell growth, the cell often synthesizes a secondary cell wall, thicker than the primary wall, for greater rigidity.
 Since the enzymatic machinery for its synthesis is in the cytoplasm and the cell membrane, it is deposited between the cell membrane and the primary cell wall, as shown in the animated image in Figure \(\PageIndex{2}\).

 Figure \(\PageIndex{3}\) shows a structural representation of the primary and secondary cell walls.

-NAC-MYB-based transcriptional regulation of secondary cell wall biosyn in land plantsIMAGE-01.svg Figure \(\PageIndex{3}\): structural representation of both the primary and secondary cell walls of plants.
+Illustration showing plant cell wall structures: A) primary cell wall and B) secondary cell wall, with labeled components.
+C) Microscopic image highlighting cell structures.
+Figure \(\PageIndex{3}\): structural representation of both the primary and secondary cell walls of plants.
 Nakano Yoshimi et al. Frontiers in Plant Science (6), 288 (2015) https://www.frontiersin.org/article/...015.00288/full.
 Creative Commons AttributionLicense (CC BY).

 The middle lamella, which contains pectins, lignins, and some proteins, helps "glue together" the primary cell walls of surrounding plants.